dotnetthailand/dotnetthailand.github.io/content/faq/docker/docker-machine.md

 my-awesome-project   -        amazonec2   Running   tcp://127.0.0.1:2376           v20.10.5
 ```

-Finally, It's time to connect and access for playing around with your machine.
+After that, It's time to connect and access for playing around with your machine.
 You can use the command eval that makes a secure connection between your local computer and the virtual server onto AWS EC2.

 Example
 ```sh
 $ eval $(docker-machine env my-awesome-project)
 ```

+Finally, If you've connected with your remote server.
+You can feel free to use every docker's commands by executing onto the remote server.

 In a word, The Docker machine has a massive impact and saves your time in the purpose of spring your project that makes either experimental your proof of your business and concept or It good enough for the small production project.
 Moreover, the Docker-Machine so friendly and intuitive for using with non-Dev-Ops.
 Although you are a Front-End developer, You should prepare some servers for delivering your project.